How to Get Your Child to Love Reading (Over Screens)

 • Reading can be calming and soothing.

-Awesome Book Series Recommendations for PreK-5th Grade:
+Book Series Recommendations for PreK-5th Grade

 • “Gerald and Piggie” by Mo Willems